Pages

 Harry Potter Gryffindor Common Room

-Today marks the final installment of my three-part series rereading the wonderful Harry Potter books.
+Today marks the final instalment of my three-part series rereading the wonderful Harry Potter books.
 This time I'm sharing my thoughts on the final two books in the series - Harry Potter and the Half-Blood Prince and Harry Potter and the Deathly Hallows.

 If you need a refresher on the rest of the series, you can find books 1-3 here and books 4-5 here.